 Counseling Services does not have the evaluation and/or testing instruments to perform a formal psychological evaluation (to diagnose disabilities, neuropsychological testing, court-ordered evaluations, substance-abuse assessments, or student’s suitability for an academic program).

 High Level of Risk of Harm to Self or Others

 Counseling Services works closely with Sindecuse Health Center providers in order to provide a multidisciplinary treatment approach.
 However, there will be times when the potential risk of harm to self, others, and/or symptoms posing a medical danger requires more intensive treatment and support than Counseling Services and the health center are able to provide.

-Individual Counseling Initiated to Earn Class Credit
+Individual and Group Counseling Initiated to Earn Class Credit

 Regardless of Counseling Service’s scope of practice, counselors are available to assist WMU students in accessing appropriate resources and during a crisis and/or urgent situation.